Borewit/music-metadata/README.md

 });
 ```

-`musicmetadata` also emits all metadata it discovers during parsing.
+`music-metadata` also emits all metadata it discovers during parsing.
 For example if you wanted to read the `TLEN` frame from an id3v2.x file you can do this:

 ```javascript
 parser.on('TLEN', function (result) {